Statement of Research Grant Policy & Procedure

 Criteria for Applicants at time of Letter of Intent submittal due date/deadline:

-• Current graduate student anticipated to complete a PhD in the chemical sciences by May 1, 2025, or current postdoctoral researcher with a granted/conferred PhD in the chemical sciences with no more than 18 months cumulative postdoctoral research experience; and
+- Current graduate student anticipated to complete a PhD in the chemical sciences by May 1, 2026, or current postdoctoral researcher with a granted/conferred PhD in the chemical sciences with no more than 18 months of cumulative postdoctoral research experience; and

-• Must have identified a mentor in the chemical sciences at a qualified U.S. nonprofit college, university or institution with appropriate laboratory facilities to support their postdoctoral research proposal
+- Must have identified a mentor in the chemical sciences at a qualifying US nonprofit institution with appropriate laboratory facilities to support their postdoctoral research proposal; and

 **If you have exceeded the 18-month eligibility window but you experienced extended restricted access during COVID, please email aobpostdoc@beckman-foundation.org to discuss your eligibility status**